Short Course for Planning and Conducting Assessment of Learning Outcomes

 Nature of examinations:.

 Theoretical component.
 Participants must complete and pass at least one compulsory written assignment.
 The assignment will involve workplace-based exercises, projects and self-assessment.

 Practical component Participants must compile, and submit for assessment, a workplace-based portfolio of evidence of competence in the relevant outcomes of assessing learning outcomes and attend the workshop.

-Workshops: The course material is complemented by a three day compulsory workshop to be held in Pretoria and other Unisa regional offices should the registered numbers warrant it.
+Workshops: The course material is complemented by a two day compulsory workshop to be held in Pretoria and other Unisa regional offices should the registered numbers warrant it.
 Travel and subsistence costs will be on the account of the student.

 Accreditation: Unisa is an accredited provider for this course based on the unit standard nr 115753 Conduct outcomes-based assessment.
 Students that are found to be competent against the outcomes of this unit standard will be able to apply for registration as assessors with the relevant SETA's.